This poem was quoted at Batley Library, Batley Poetry evening on 18/11/23

 Where does it run?

-It replied to me with raving engines of cars,
+It replied to me with the raving engines of cars,

-Moving clouds and shining sun in the sky.
+Moving clouds and the shining sun in the navy blue sky.

 I’m a river